 Why do I get an unsupported account message?

 Power BI requires you to sign up with an organizational account.
-Trying to signup for Power BI using a MSA (Microsoft account) isn't supported.
+Trying to sign up for Power BI using an MSA (Microsoft account) isn't supported.

 Can I use APIs to create & manage Azure capacities?

-Yes, there are Powershell cmdlets and ARM APIs you can use to create & manage PBIE resources.
+Yes, there are Powershell cmdlets and Azure Resource Manager APIs you can use to create & manage PBIE resources.